What To Do When Hit By An Uninsured Driver

 Call Your Insurance Company

-Even if you do have uninsured motorist coverage through your own car insurance, it does not necessarily mean that your insurer will agree to cover your claims.
-The insurance company may try to minimize their payments to you or deny payment on your claim altogether.
-By getting help from an experienced personal injury lawyer before agreeing to settle your claim with the insurance company, you can make sure your interests are protected and improve your chances of receiving maximum compensation for the injuries, property damage and other losses you have suffered as a result of the crash.
+By getting help from an experienced lawyer before agreeing to settle your claim with the insurance company, you can make sure your interests are protected and improve your chances of receiving maximum compensation for the injuries, property damage, and other losses you have suffered as a result of the crash.